bmclaugh28GH/Burger/docs/readMe.md

 OTOH, the visual part of the assignment was PERFECT.
 Very simple, nothing to get in the way of struggling with MVC and ORM.
 Lol.
 I was really able to focus on the point of the exercise.

-On a personal note, I have to mention how much respect I have for my classmates who aren't developers or don't work in IT at all!!
-This is a rough ride for me; I'd be dying if I didn't have a development background.
-Incredible.